AlGepe/OmniSnippets_JS/docs/omni/vSetter.rst

                     ];
     omni.createValueSetter('color', colorDATA, {defaultUid :"11"});

-This example also shows a feature of the value setter: the values of each option need to be the same, they can act of different variables of even be empty.
+This example also shows a feature of the value setter: the values of each option don't need to be the same, they can act of different variables of even be empty.

 .. rubric:: Footnotes